 “Studying abroad, and particularly in the Mexico-U.S. Comparative Perspectives Program in Mexico City, offers CLS students the opportunity to study and experience the roots of the migration experience which is central to understanding the contemporary Chicano/Latino experience.”

-Louis Desipio, Chair and Professor
+Louis Desipio, Professor